donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO.md

 **RLHF Optimization Pressure**: This one is fun to think about.
 From a preference learning perspective, I doubt anyone wants to do full-blown Harold Bloom literary analysis to rate model outputs.
 Most annotators would favor accessible, Wikipedia-style entries over Joycean explorations of any topic.
 This optimization pressure likely eliminates whatever literary capabilities emerge during pretraining.

-**The Deeper Issue: Fluid Literary Intelligence**:The more I examine instances of impactful prose packed with intentionality and metaphysical depth, the more convinced I am that modeling such language requires what I'd call fluid literary intelligence.
+**The Deeper Issue: Fluid Literary Intelligence**: The more I examine instances of impactful prose packed with intentionality and metaphysical depth, the more convinced I am that modeling such language requires what I'd call fluid literary intelligence.
 This goes beyond pattern matching toward adaptive generalization on out-of-distribution linguistic tasks.

 **Missing Benchmarks**: This leads to deeper questions: What constitutes literary novelty computationally?
 Why are there no benchmarks on par with ARC that touch this axis of intelligence?
 Current reasoning evaluation has heavily favored verifiable tasks (coding, math) over creative reasoning.